david-cortes/cmfrec/README.md

 As it contains C code, it requires a C compiler.
 On Windows, this usually means it requires a Visual Studio Build Tools installation (with MSVC140 component for conda, or MinGW + GCC), and if using Anaconda, might also require configuring it to use said Visual Studio instead of MinGW.

 **Note for macOS users:** on macOS, this package will compile without multi-threading capabilities.
 This is due to default apple's redistribution of clang not providing OpenMP modules, and aliasing it to gcc which causes confusions in build scripts.
-If you have a non-apple version of clang with the OpenMP modules, or if you have gcc installed, you can compile this package with multi-threading enabled by setting up an environment variable ENABLE_OMP=1:
+If you have a non-apple version of clang with the OpenMP modules, or if you have gcc installed, you can compile this package with multi-threading enabled by setting up an environment variable `ENABLE_OMP=1`:

 ```
 export ENABLE_OMP=1
 pip install cmfrec
 ```
-(Alternatively, can also pass argument enable-omp to the setup.py file: python setup.py install enable-omp)
+(Alternatively, can also pass argument enable-omp to the setup.py file: python `setup.py install enable-omp`)

+Will also by default use MKL if it finds it - for OpenBLAS can set an environment variable `USE_OPENBLAS=1` or pass argument `openblas` to `setup.py`.

 * C: